Conversational Marketing

 Conversational marketing is a great way to gain new, valuable insights about your customers.

 You can gather that data at scale.
 This especially holds true for messaging channels.
-Chat interfaces can record data that can then be used to optimize for better customer interactions, product improvements, more helpful content, and more.
+Chat interfaces can record data that can then be used to optimise for better customer interactions, product improvements, more helpful content, and more.
 A chatbot makes it easier for customers to find and purchase products they like and frees up human employees for other tasks.

 A great example is CNN which uses a bot to provide their audience with tailored content based on keywords.
 Users simply send the bot a message with a topic they’re interested in, and it will send back related news stories.
 Not only is it a quick, easy way for readers to get the news they care about most, CNN is collecting valuable consumer data with every chat.